 View Kilimanjaro – Lemosho Route in a larger map

-You rise early at Mti Mkubwa camp, after breakfast, you climb an hour and a half to top of the forest at 3,000m/ 9,842ft.
+You will wake up at 6am and breakfast will be served at 7am.
+You hike for an hour and a half before exiting the rain forest at 3,000m/ 9,842 feet.
 Your Kilimanjaro Lemosho route day 2 is underway.
 The trail moves to more open terrain.
 We will then go up and down a few hills before arriving at our lunch spot.
 Tents will be set up and lunch served.
-After lunch the trail steepens up along a ridge heading towards the Shira Plateau.
+After lunch the trail steepens up along a ridge that leads to the Shira Plateau.

-After an early start, your Kilimanjaro Lemosho route day starts, we have a gentle walk across the Shira plateau which leads to Shira Camp Two on moorland meadows next to a beautiful stream 3,850m/ 12,631ft.
+After an early start, your Kilimanjaro Lemosho route day starts, we have a gentle walk across the Shira plateau which leads to Shira Camp Two on moorland meadows next to a beautiful stream 3,900m/ 12,795 feet.
 By now you will be able to see, in an easterly direction, the Western Breach Route up Kilimanjaro with its stunning glaciers.
 There will also be stunning sunset views across the dormant Shira volcano.
 The porters will boil drinking and washing water, before serving dinner.
 As this camp is quite exposed, it can be substantially colder than the previous night, with temperatures dropping below freezing.
 Watch our video from Day 3.

-After lunch you descend again by almost 680m/ 2,231ft to the Barranco camping area and after reaching the high altitude of at the Lava Tower, the true acclimatization benefit of this day becomes clear.
+After lunch you descend again by almost 680m/ 2,231 feet to the Barranco camping area and after reaching the high altitude of at the Lava Tower, the true acclimatization benefit of this day becomes clear.
 This descent to Barranco camp takes about 2 hours and offers great opportunities to take some beautiful photographs of the Western Breach and Breach Wall.
 The camp is situated in a valley below the Breach and Great Barranco Wall, which should provide you with a memorable sunset while you wait for your dinner.
 Watch our video from Day 4.

 After spending a night under the Great Barranco Wall, we make our way up this awesome looking obstacle, which in the end normally turns out to be easier than anticipated.
-Topping out just below the Heim Glacier at 4,200m/ 13,779ft, you now appreciate just how beautiful Kilimanjaro really is with the spectacular views.
+Topping out just below the Heim Glacier at 4,200m/ 13,779 feet, you now appreciate just how beautiful Kilimanjaro really is with the spectacular views.
 The route then heads down through the Karanga Valley over intervening ridges and valleys, and then joins up with the Mweka route.
-There can be amazing panoramic sunset views from the Karanga Camp while we enjoy our evening at 4,010m/ 13,156ft.
+There can be amazing panoramic sunset views from the Karanga Camp while we enjoy our evening at 4,010m/ 13,156 feet.
 Watch our video from Day 5.

-Once we reach the Uhuru Peak at 5,895m/ 19,341ft we will enjoy our accomplishment and take pictures before we begin the decent back to Barafu Camp and further down the mountain.
-After the three hour journey back to the camp, we will have a short, well-deserved rest, collect our remaining gear, and head down to the Mweka Hut at 3,100m/ 10,171ft.
+Once we reach the Uhuru Peak at 5,895m/ 19,341 feet we will enjoy our accomplishment and take pictures before we begin the decent back to Kosovo Camp and further down the mountain.
+After the two/ three hour journey back to the camp, we will have a short, well-deserved rest, collect our remaining gear, and head down to the Mweka Hut at 3,100m/ 10,171 feet.
 The route to the Mweka Hut is not difficult but you will be tired.
 This route will take us down the rock and scree path into the moorland and eventually into the forest with lots of downward steps.
 The camp is situated in the upper forest and mist or rain can be expected in the late afternoon.
 Dinner and washing water will be prepared as well as drinking water.
 Watch our video from Day 7.
 Time to rest and sleep hard.

 Ready to go?